miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Introduction to Neuroimaging
 ============================

-With this part I want to introduce you to the basics of analyzing neuroimaging data.
-I want to give you a brief explanation of how the neuroimaging data is acquired, how the data is prepared for analysis (also called preprocessing) and, eventually, how you can test your data on a model based on your hypothesis.
+In this section, I will introduce you to the basics of analyzing neuroimaging data.
+I will give a brief explanation of how the neuroimaging data is acquired, how the data is prepared for analysis (also called preprocessing).
+Finally, I'll show how you can analyze your data using a model based on your hypothesis.

 .. note::

-    This part serves as a brief introduction to neuroimaging.
+    This part is only a brief introduction to neuroimaging.
 Further information on this topic can be found under the `Glossary <http://miykael.github.io/nipype-beginner-s-guide/glossary.html>`_ and `FAQ <http://miykael.github.io/nipype-beginner-s-guide/faq.html>`_ pages of this beginner's guide.

 Acquisition of MRI Data